Rokkrs/HNMobileTest/README.md

 # Installation
-You can install HNMobileTest clonning this repo and run pod install on the folder installation
+You can install HNMobileTest clonning this repo and

+Run pod install before run the app